cmac1000/saga.udalf.world/saga/content/chapters/new-friends.md

 The party sends several raven messages from the keep:

-1) To Waterdeep to ask again for assistance
+1. To Waterdeep to ask again for assistance
-2) To Colin's superiors in the temple, letting them know that Colin might be promising temple services to "snake people"
+2. To Colin's superiors in the temple, letting them know that Colin might be promising temple services to "snake people"
-3) something else...
+3. To Gum-Gum, to apprise him of recent events

 As morning dawns, however, our heroes hear bellows of pain and anger from the northern treeline, as burly figures charge toward the town's palisade.
 The guards identify these as orcs, and the party waits to see what might happen.
 After an unsuccessful attempt to climb the northern palisade, the orcs circle around the town, probing for entry points, as Colin booms forth giantish admonishments.